 ‘And if one of your brethren who dwells by you becomes poor, and sells himself to you, you shall not compel him to serve as a slave.
 As a hired servant and a sojourner he shall be with you, and shall serve you until the Year of Jubilee.
 And then he shall depart from you; he and his children with him; and shall return to his own family.
 He shall return to the possession of his fathers.
 For they are My servants, whom I brought out of the land of Egypt; they shall not be sold as slaves.
 You shall not rule over him with rigor, but you shall fear your God.
 And as for your male and female slaves whom you may have; from the nations that are around you, from them you may buy male and female slaves.
 Moreover you may buy the children of the strangers who dwell among you, and their families who are with you, which they beget in your land; and they shall become your property.
 And you may take them as an inheritance for your children after you, to inherit them as a possession; they shall be your permanent slaves.
 But regarding your brethren, the children of Israel, you shall not rule over one another with rigor.

 b.
-Shall serve you until the Year of Jubilee: Not only must such a servant be released when his debt was paid, but he also must be released at the year of Jubilee.
+Shall serve you until the Year of Jubilee: The Israeli brother who was regarded as a hired servant and a sojourner could be released from his obligation when his debt was paid.
+But every hired servant and sojourner was released at the Year of Jubilee.

-c.
-And as for your male and female slaves whom you may have; from the nations that are around you, from them you may buy male and female slaves: Foreign slaves among the Jews did not have the same rights as Hebrew slaves sold into servitude because of debt; they could be held as slaves for life, though they had to be treated humanely (Exodus 20:8-11; 21:20-21).
+d.
+And as for your male and female slaves whom you may have; from the nations that are around you, from them you may buy male and female slaves: Foreign slaves from debt or poverty did not have the same rights as Israelis who went into servitude because of debt.
+They could be held as slaves for life (assuming their debt or obligation was never paid), though they had to be treated humanely (Exodus 20:8-11 and 21:20-21).

 3. (47-55) Redeeming a Hebrew slave from a foreigner.